Last Updated on June 22, 2023 by Maryam Siddiqui

 Thirty-one out of the fifty-two metro stations in Lisbon have elevators for those who cannot use stairs and escalators.
 These stations provide full accessibility and assistance to differently-abled people.

-Public transport vehicles also have reserved seats and wheelchair spaces, and specially adapted toilets at airports.
+Public transport vehicles also have reserved seats, wheelchair spaces, and specially adapted toilets at airports.

-All modes of transport are still not fully accessible, but advancements are being made gradually.
+All modes of transport are still not fully accessible, but advancements are gradually being made.

 For example, the height of yellow trams and buses is as low as the roads, making them easier to climb.
 You can also ask for special assistance from the Comboios de Portugal.